IBM-Swift/iOSSampleKituraKit/README.md

 10. Press the Run button or ⌘+R. The project will build and the simulator will launch the application.
 Navigate your web browser to the address http://localhost:8080 to see an empty array.
 This is where ToDos made in the app are stored.
 As you add or delete elements in the app, this array will change.

-*Not available due to the iOS App section of the project, which requires Xcode running on macOS.
+*Not available on other platforms due to the iOS App section of the project, which requires Xcode running on macOS.